Quantum Harish-Chandra isomorphism for the double affine Hecke algebra of $GL_n$: Isomorphism

 \subsection{The case $\mathbf{t=q^k}$}

-Proposition \ref{DAHAContain} shows that $\AAA_k$ is at least as large as $\SHH_n(q,q^k)$.
+By Proposition \ref{DAHAContain}, $\AAA_k$ is at least as large as $\SHH_n(q,q^k)$.
 Our strategy to handle the $t=q^k$ case is to show that $\AAA_k$ is also no bigger than $\SHH_n(q,q^k)$.
 Of course, this is but an impressionistic statement---we will need to make it precise.